jacqschweiger/hopscotch/README.md

 - Written in Swift
 - PDF shows iPad Pro (9.7 in) in horizontal view
 - Scrolls vertically
 - Objects instantiated with screenshot, author, and title properties.
-Project object can be adjusted to include additinal properties if needed.
 - Asynchronous loading of data and images with SDWebImage pod
 - Programmatic UI